JavierBSCS/JS_Practical_Exam_Javier/README.md

-explains what the repository is about(describe that it contains practical exam solutions for javascript)
+Explains what the repository is about(describe that it contains practical exam solutions for javascript)

  Practical Exam Solutions for JavaScript